8

 Disability Services (A.3.6.)

 In conjunction with Faulkner’s community principles and overall mission, the Center for Disability Services acknowledges disability as an integral part of the campus experience.
 We are committed to providing equal access and opportunity to all campus programs and services for individuals with disabilities.
-In order to establish equal access, documentation of disability by qualified professionals is necessary.
+To establish equal access, documentation of disability by qualified professionals is necessary.
 Accommodations must be reviewed each semester and are not retroactive.
-If you are interested in obtaining accommodations please contact the Director of the Center for Disability Services (334-386- 7185) at your earliest convenience or visit the Center for Disability Services page on Faulkner’s website for additional information.
+If you are interested in obtaining reasonable accommodations, please contact the Director of the Center for Disability Services (334-386-7185) at your earliest convenience or visit the Center for Disability Services page on Faulkner’s website for additional information.
 Reasonable Accommodations are academic adjustments that assist the individual with a disability to have equal access to the educational program.

 Student Health Center